Anxiety

 Medication Pre-pubertal Children Peri-pubertal Children Post-pubertal adolescents

-Fluoxetine 2.5- 5 mg 5-10 mg 10 mg
+Fluoxetine 2.5 - 5 mg 5 - 10 mg 10 mg

-Sertraline 12.5 mg 12- 25 mg 25- 50 mg
+Sertraline 12.5 mg 12 - 25 mg 25 - 50 mg

-For more information see Antidepressant Medication Aid.
+For more information, visit the Antidepressant Medication Aid.

 Approximate Dosing Equivalents